ChristianKaltenecker/Distance-Based_Data/README.md

 ```

 SPL Conqueror is written in C# and, thus, depends on [Mono](https://www.mono-project.com/) and [NuGet](https://www.nuget.org/).
-The Mono packages can be downloaded by using a package manager, such as `apt`:
+The Mono packages are downloaded by using a package manager, such as `apt`:
 ```
 sudo apt install -y mono-complete
 ```
-The current version of NuGet can be downloaded by using the command:
+The current version of NuGet is downloaded by using the command:
 ```
 cd SPLConqueror
 wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe
 ```

 After cloning the repository with the given version, SPL Conqueror has to be built.
-This can be done by using the following commands:
+This is done by using the following commands:
 ```
 mono nuget.exe restore ./
 xbuild /p:Configuration=Release /p:TargetFrameworkVersion="v4.5" /p:TargetFrameworkProfile="" ./SPLConqueror.sln